descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 - Increase and improve upon the utilization of ROM and the benefits that entails

 ## Frequently Asked Questions

-### Why not just extend the lifetime as prescribed in p0936r0?

-`Bind Returned/Initialized Objects to the Lifetime of Parameters` [^bindp]

-In that proposal, a question was raised.

-*"Lifetime Extension or Just a Warning?"*
-*"We could use the marker in two ways:"*

-1. *"Warn only about some possible buggy behavior."*
-1. *"Fix possible buggy behavior by extending the lifetime of temporaries"*

-In reality, there are three scenarios; warning, **error** or just fix it by extending the lifetime.

-However, things in the real world tend to be more complicated.
-Depending upon the scenario, at least theoretically some could be fixed, some could be errors and some could be warnings.
-Further, waiting on a more complicated solution that can fix everything may never happen, so shouldn't we fix what we can, when we can; i.e. low hanging fruit.
-Also, fixing everything the same way may not even be desirable.
-Let's consider a real scenario.
-Extending one's lifetime could mean 2 different things.

-1. Change automatic storage duration such that a instances' lifetime is just moved higher up the stack as prescribed in p0936r0.
-1. Change automatic storage duration to static storage duration.
-[This is what I am proposing but only for those that it logically applies to.]

-If only #1 was applied holistically via p0936r0, -Wlifetime or some such then that would not be appropriate/reasonable for those that really should be fixed by #2.
-Likewise #2 can't fix all but MAY make sense for those that it applies to.
-As such, this proposal and `p0936r0` [^bindp] are complimentary.

-Personally, `p0936r0` [^bindp] should be adopted regardless because we give the compiler more information than it had before, that argument(s) lifetime is dependent upon the return(s) lifetime.
-When we give more information, like we do with const and constexpr, the `C++` compiler can do amazing things.
-Any reduction in undefined behavior, dangling references/pointers and delayed/unitialized errors should be welcomed, at least as long it can be explained simply and rationally.

 <!--
 ### Why not just make the evaluation of all constant expressions by default of `static storage duration`?